 STUDENT TECH PUTS SKILLS TO THE TEST

 When Caterpillar announced they were looking for student technicians to participate in their Cat Trial 10 video series, Western States Cat Technician Program student Diego Hill knew he was up for the challenge.
+Putting his Cat equipment and technician skills to the ultimate test.
+Read on to see how he did.

 The Western States Cat Technician Program (WSCTP) is a 15-month program, which includes a three-month internship in a Western States shop and a full year of academic study.
 Run in partnership with the College of Western Idaho, the WSCTP is geared toward students with little to no experience working on heavy equipment.
 Many students, including Diego, go into the program with a personal connection to Cat equipment.